 Inside Korea, inside the US, and around the globe, Steptoe attorneys have the experience, knowledge and network to serve our Korean and international clients’ needs.
-With offices in Washington DC, New York City, Chicago, Los Angeles, Palo Alto, and Phoenix, as well as in London and Brussels, we provide global legal services.
+With offices in Washington DC, New York City, Chicago, Los Angeles, Palo Alto, and Phoenix, as well as in Beijing, London, and Brussels, we provide global legal services.
 Our lawyers have experience with international arbitrations, cross border litigation, international trade and regulatory issues, antitrust competition law, customs, tax, intellectual property as well as US governmental relations, cross-border mergers and acquisitions, new investments, joint ventures, and global sourcing and manufacturing throughout Asia.
 Our dedication to client service has made Steptoe the law firm of choice for many leading Korean, Asian and US companies, financial institutions, and investors.

 Intellectual Property Litigation

 Steptoe’s intellectual property attorneys represent a wide range of industries in the US and around the world—including electronics, computer software and hardware, semiconductors, manufacturing, nanotechnology, optics, healthcare, life sciences, biotechnology, pharmaceuticals, medical devices, telecommunications, entertainment, and financial services—providing practical advice and innovative strategies that address all aspects of intellectual property protection and results in commercial solutions to the problems faced in today’s marketplaces.
 Steptoe’s attorneys have been, and are, engaged in numerous cases, administrative proceedings, and other forums respecting the protection of virtually the entire gamut of IP rights including patent, trade secret, copyright, trademark, and privacy.

 IP litigators at Steptoe know how to try cases to a jury, a judge, or an administrative panel.
 Steptoe blends its litigation know-how with attorneys who have great experience in the relevant technology, commercial markets, and law—whether it be patent, trademark, copyright, trade secret, privacy, constitutional, or a combination of them—to produce winning and efficient trial teams.